Adult & Young Carers Grants

-Unpaid carers from age four and above can apply for both types of grant which are:
+Unpaid carers from age four can apply for both types of grant which are:

 - Full Carers Grant.
 There is no maximum amount you can apply for but panel is unlikely to award more than £300.
 A quote for the required service/holiday/training/product must be obtained and submitted with the application.
 Carers can apply once per year.
 The panel will sit to consider these every month.

 - Fast Track Grant.
 The maximum amount you can apply for is £120.
 Carers can apply for two Fast Track grants per year.

 Please note: Applications for products or services up to £120 may be eligible for fast track

 We can only accept a maximum of 3 applications per household/family, per year. i.e. one Full Grant and one Fast Track Grant or up to three Fast Track Grants per household/family per year.

 Full Grant: 4:30pm on the 15th of each month.
 When the 15th falls on a weekend or bank holiday, the deadline will be the working day before the 15th.
 If your application is received after this date then your application will be considered the following month.